 Enter: "bat wing" eyeliner.
 Oftentimes, when folks have trouble applying a winged eyeliner look, it's because they have hooded eyes that quickly smudge the silhouette.
 Luckily, Hughes' bat wing eyeliner technique is here to save the day.
 The trick is to apply your eyeliner with your eyes open and looking straight ahead.
 In doing so, you'll be able to achieve the coveted wing tip, with the only difference being that when you close your eyes, your angled bat wing silhouette will be exposed.
 To be clear, that's not a bad thing.
 The unique shape—started by Hughes—is something of a legend on social media now.

-To see if the liner style is right for you, keep reading for a dozen of our favorite takes on bat wing eyeliner.
+To see if the liner style is right for you, keep reading for 11 of our favorite takes on bat wing eyeliner.

 Bat Wing Eyeliner 101

 Need a video refresher on how to apply the bat wing eyeliner trend?
-Here, Instagram MUA Jenny Stubbs shows us how it's done.
-The video is such a joy to watch that it actually went viral on TikTok, making the IG user famous among the beauty lovers on the Gen Z app.
+Here, Jenny Stubbs shows us how it's done.
+The Instagram video is such a joy to watch that it actually went viral on TikTok, making the makeup artist famous among the beauty lovers on the Gen-Z app.

 Foggy Bat Wing Eyeliner

 As the creator of bat wing eyeliner, Hughes has a way of applying her liner in all fashions—opaque and transparent alike.
 Here, she got creative with eyeshadow and makeup remover to mimic the appearance of traditional eyeliner formulas.